seasid3/seasid3-prin_data_analy/README.md

 *Task 7: Analyze class distributions*
 - 7.1 Create box-plots of the petal lengths for each of the three classes (one plot for each species/class)
-- 7.2.1 I also created a box-plot showing the petal lengths of all three classes on the same axes
+- 7.2 I also created a box-plot showing the petal lengths of all three classes on the same axes.
 - There appears to be a distinct advantage to plotting the three classes on the same axes as this allows easy comparison of petal lengths between the three classes/species of Iris.

 *Task 8: Compute correlations*